 LD 1348 An Act to Increase the Limit on Damages Under the Maine Tort Claims Act for Negligence Involving School Field Trips (Sponsored by Sen. Lawrence of York Cty.)
-DEAD

-This bill increases the limit for damages under the Maine Tort Claims Act from \$400,000 to \$5 million for a negligent act or omission by a governmental entity in the planning, transportation, administration, supervision or execution of a school field trip.
+DEADThis bill increases the limit for damages under the Maine Tort Claims Act from \$400,000 to \$5 million for a negligent act or omission by a governmental entity in the planning, transportation, administration, supervision or execution of a school field trip.
 The bill also defines a "field trip" as an elementary or secondary school excursion to a location away from the school for educational or recreational purposes, but does not include a sporting, extracurricular, club or other event or activity in which there is an inherent risk of physical injury.

-LD 1347 An Act to Increase the Cap on Liability for Governmental Entities Under the Maine Tort Claims Act (Sponsored by Sen. Lawrence of York Cty.)
+LD 1347 (New title) Resolve, Establishing the Commission to Study the Maine Tort Claims Act (Sponsored by Sen. Lawrence of York Cty.)
+On Study Table